Mario Cuomo: Early political career

 Cuomo first became widely known in New York City in the late 1960s when he represented "The Corona Fighting 69", a group of 69 home-owners from the Queens neighborhood of Corona, who were threatened with displacement by the city's plan to build a new high school.
 He later represented another Queens residents group, the Kew Gardens–Forest Hills Committee on Urban Scale, who opposed Samuel J. LeFrak's housing proposal adjacent to Willow Lake in Queens.
 In 1972, Cuomo became known beyond New York City when Mayor John Lindsay appointed him to conduct an inquiry and mediate a dispute over low-income public housing slated for the upper-middle-class neighborhood of Forest Hills.
 Cuomo described his experience in that dispute in the book Forest Hills Diary, and the story was retold by sociologist Richard Sennett in The Fall of Public Man.

-New York Secretary of State
+New York secretary of state

-In 1974, he ran for Lieutenant Governor of New York on a ticket headed by gubernatorial candidate Howard J. Samuels, and both won the nomination of the Democratic State Committee at the party convention.
-But their entire ticket, including the nominees for attorney general and U.S. Senator was defeated in the Democratic primary election: Samuels by Rep. Hugh Carey of Brooklyn, and Cuomo by State Senator Mary Anne Krupsak.
+In 1974, Cuomo ran in the primary for lieutenant governor of New York on a slate headed by gubernatorial candidate Howard J. Samuels, and both won the nomination of the Democratic State Committee at the party convention.
+But their entire ticket, including the nominees for attorney general and U.S. senator was defeated in the Democratic primary election: Samuels by Rep. Hugh Carey of Brooklyn, and Cuomo by state senator Mary Anne Krupsak.

 Governor-elect Carey chose to bring Cuomo into his new administration, naming him in December as his choice for Secretary of State of New York.
-Cuomo was followed as Secretary of State by Basil Paterson.
+Cuomo served until December 1978, and was succeeded as Secretary of State by Basil Paterson.